 Hospice and Home Care Meet Emotional/Spiritual Needs

 Being available to listen to whatever the person wishes to discuss or say can be a tremendous comfort.
 A caregiver is there for just as much or as little time as desired to allow the person to share any thoughts and feelings nonjudgmentally.
 Our senior care experts know the need for never correcting or disagreeing with the person, or trying to change his or her thoughts or feelings in any way.
 The hospice provider and in-home caregiver will also respect and honor the person’s spiritual beliefs and needs, and help provide whatever brings the person comfort.

 Reducing the burden of simple, everyday tasks is a really important service for families.
 It frees up valuable time for them to spend with the person receiving hospice care.
 In accordance with the family’s wishes, our caregivers can help with:

 - Personal hygiene care, such as bathing/showering or bed baths, oral and hair care, incontinence care, and much more

 If someone you love is receiving hospice or palliative care, contact Grace Home Care at 785-286-2273 for a free in-home consultation.
-We are here to answer questions any time, and to share more about how our Topeka respite care can enhance quality of life for both the person in need of care, and for you as well.
+We are here to answer questions any time, and to share more about how our Topeka senior care experts can enhance quality of life for both the person in need of care, and for you as well.